bdebritorobalo/dcm2BIDS/README.md

-# DICOM to BIDS Conversion Instructions
+# Pipeline to convert MRI data from DICOM to standardize BIDS structure
 # Build for internal use at PMC
 ```text
 08-02-2022